 The Lutheran Volunteer Corps is a community of faith uniting people to work for peace with justice.

-As a Reconciling in Christ organization, LVC welcomes and encourages the full participation of people of all sexual orientations, gender identities, and gender expressions.
+- Reconciling in Christ: As aReconciling in Christ organization, LVC welcomes and encourages the full participation of people of all sexual orientations, gender identities, and gender expressions.

+- Many Faith Traditions: LVC welcomes and celebrates the participation of persons of all faith traditions.
 LVC is the most religiously diverse faith-based volunteer program in the US.
 Yearly, about 1/3 of LVC Volunteers are ELCA Lutheran, 1/3 are from other Christian denominations, and the last third come from a variety of other religious and spiritual traditions, including atheism and agnosticism.